kaliberjs/po-loader/readme.md

 ## Usage

-This package is made to work with webpack but is internaly used in combination with [@kaliber/build](https://github.com/kaliberjs/build)
+This package is made to work with webpack but is used by kaliber in combination with [@kaliber/build](https://github.com/kaliberjs/build)

 ```js
 // config/default.js